okeowo-cloud/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 7-cities.sql: script  creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.

 8-cities_of_california_subquery.sql: script lists all the cities of California that can be found in the database hbtn_0d_usa.

+9-cities_by_state_join.sql: script lists all cities contained in the database hbtn_0d_usa